ag-informatics/ag-informatics-course/module2/lab2/README.md

 Let's move this file into your repository for you to use:

-1. Copy the "lab2" into your existing github repository titled "YOURNAME-ASM591-Labs".
+1. Copy the "lab2" into your existing GitHub repository titled "YOURNAME-ASM591-Labs".
 2. Rename "lab2-skeleton.ipnyb" to "lab2-YOURNAME.ipnyb". **THIS IS THE FILE YOU WILL BE WORKING IN**
 3. Replace the README.md file with your own.
 4. Git add, commit, and push so that your repository now contains these items.
-5. View your new Jupyter Notebook in your github repository to confirm everything is in the right place.
+5. View your new Jupyter Notebook in your GitHub repository to confirm everything is in the right place.
 It should look like the image below.

 ![Lab2-contents](img/lab2-contents.png)